Advice for travelling abroad with a dog

 It’s important to give your dog sitter clear instructions for caring for your dog while you are away.
 It helps to tell them about:

-• Can the dog be alone at home with the dog sitter?
+- Can the dog be alone at home without the dog sitter at any points during the day?

 It can help to think about creating a good environment for your dog while you are away, by thinking about ways to enrich their experience, so they stay happy and stress-free.
 Also, if your dog has trouble when meeting other dogs on walks, it’s good to let your dog sitter know well in advance so they can plan their walking routes appropriately.